octosteve/octosteve.github.io/source/2021-04-16-phoenix-on-turbo.html.markdown

 Turbo Tour.
 Updated comments over channels.

 ### Overview
 Ok, so this is going to be a lot.

-We're going to join a channel tied to an issue's comments.
-If we visit a different issue, we'll need to disconnect from that channel and join the new channel.
+1. We're going to join a channel tied to an issue's comments.
+1. When we visit a different issue, we'll need to disconnect from that channel and join a new channel.

-We'll update the `create_comment_for_issue` function in our `Core` module to emit a `new_comment` message with the `id`.
-In the channel, we'll look up the comment, and follow the Hotwire philosophy by sending down the HTML we want on the page.
+1. We'll update the `create_comment_for_issue` function in our `Core` module to emit a `new_comment` message with the `id`.
+1. In the channel, we'll look up the comment, and follow the Hotwire philosophy by sending down the HTML we want on the page.

-Oh, and we'll have to convert the string of markup into DOM elements and add them to the body.
+1. Oh, and we'll have to convert the string of markup into DOM elements and add them to the body on the client side.

 Like I said... a lot.